-Entitled to incentive , , , , , , , , , , , , , , , , , , , Activity inventivized Comment Chief Sustainability Officer (CSO) Non- monetary reward reduction Achievement of progress against our CR goals is recognized internally for all employees involved through acknowledgement in company-wide meetings, internal news items, or team events.
-Our CSO oversees energy and emissions targets and practices that are integrated to relevant functions and included in their annual performance goals.
-Buyers/purchasers monetary reward criteria included in purchases KDP purchases coffee that is managed under certification schemes such as Fair Trade, Rainforest Alliance, and UTZ Certified, which encourage practices with climate change mitigation or adaptation benefits.
-Our goal is that by 2020, 100% of our green coffee purchases will meet one of those certification programs.
+Type of incentive Activity inventivized Comment Sustainability monetary reduction Achievement of progress against our CR goals is recognized internally for all employees involved through acknowledgement in company-wide meetings, internal news items, or team events.
+Our CSO oversees energy and emissions targets and practices that are integrated to relevant functions and included in their annual performance goals. monetary reward criteria included in purchases KDP purchases coffee that is managed under certification schemes such as Fair Trade, Rainforest Alliance, and UTZ Certified, which encourage practices with climate change mitigation or adaptation benefits.
+We achieved our 2020 goal that 100% of our green coffee purchases meet one of those certification programs.
 In addition, KDP funds projects with specific suppliers to support the implementation of these practices.
 For Procurement, we capture the percentage of coffee that is responsibly sourced.
 Progress towards our responsible sourcing goals is publicized and buyers/purchasers are responsible via their annual goals to deliver to annual targets for traceability and responsibly sourced coffee.
 Accordingly, they receive recognition for their contributions.